 There are a few things that every newly vegan person needs to understand:

-- There will be challenges on your vegan journey, especially when going out to eat, traveling, visiting family, etc. The good thing to expect: it gets easier.
-The best thing to do: make a plan.
 Call the restaurant ahead of time (don’t just check their menu online) and ask them if they can accommodate you.
-Bring vegan snacks with you when traveling (fruit, nuts, vegan granola bars, or my chickpea salad sandwich to the right that’s become my husband’s favorite airplane food).
+Bring vegan snacks with you when traveling (fruit, nuts, vegan granola bars, or my chickpea salad sandwich above that’s become my husband’s favorite airplane food).
 Tell your family members that you’re ok with cooking something quick for yourself in their kitchen when visiting them – that will take some stress off of you and the host.

 Now comes the part aimed at people who made up their mind to go vegan RIGHT NOW and are wondering about where to start.
 Some of the challenges described above are still down the road, and your biggest question right now might be: What do I make for dinner TONIGHT?
 I’ve been exactly there in May 2013, and here’s what helped me: